ivanp81/microservices/README.md

 # Advertise Microservices

 This is a proof-of-concept application which demonstrates, against an hypothetical Microservice Architecture, the following:
-- architecture component containerization through Docker
+- architecture component containerizations through Docker
 - testing strategies
+- CI with Jenkins
+- containers orchestration with Kubernetes

-As the project focus is to provide containerization and testing strategies, the architecture don't comprise the classical infrastructure services needed by a Microservice Architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS).
+As the project focus is to provide some XP and DevOps practices, the architecture don't comprise the classical infrastructure services needed by a Microservice Architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS).

 Despite the premises, a pretty neat ReactJS user interface is provided.